kentor/www.kentor.dev/posts/2014-08-27-xhr-authentication-over-ssl-in-a-non-ssl-web-app-using-cors.md

 You have a single page web app &mdash; built with Ember or whatever is hot these days &mdash; served over regular http but want your users to authenticate over https.
-You try an ajax post request to the authentication endpoint but is rejected by the browser's same-origin policy.
+You try an ajax post request to the authentication endpoint but is rejected by the browser’s same-origin policy.
 A good way to get around this is by specifying the Cross-origin Resource Sharing (CORS) headers in the response of your auth endpoint.
 They will tell the browser to allow such a cross-origin request.

-Let's say your web app is hosted on `http://example.com` and you want to perform an ajax post to `https://example.com/auth`.
+Let’s say your web app is hosted on `http://example.com` and you want to perform an ajax post to `https://example.com/auth`.
 The authentication endpoint has to specify that `http://example.com` is allowed to make that request by setting the value of the `Access-Control-Allow-Origin` header to either `http://example.com`